xVc323/crossover-trial/README.md

 # CrossOver Trial Reset Script

-This script provides a comprehensive nuclear reset of both the CrossOver trial period and bottle settings on your Mac.
+This script provides a comprehensive reset of CrossOver trial period and bottle settings on your Mac by targeting local trial tracking mechanisms.

 ## 🚀 Quick Reset (Recommended)